Juan de Castellanos: Biography

+Ordained as a priest, he served as chaplain and parish priest in the city until 1558, and then in Riohacha until 1561.
+In 1562 he was appointed parish priest of the cathedral of Tunja, where in 1569 he obtained its benefice by royal decree of Philip II.
+Having settled permanently in Tunja, he amassed a considerable library and landed property, leading a comfortable life and devoting himself to writing.
+There he spend more than four decades, exercising his ministry and working on his literary works.

+He died in Tunja on 27 November 1607 and was buried in the parish church of Santiago in the city.

 Works

 While in Tunja, de Castellanos composed an epic poem, Elegías de varones ilustres de Indias.
 The first part of this poem appeared in Madrid in 1588, and the first three parts in 1837.
 It is the longest poem ever in the Spanish language: 113,609 verses.
 The Lenox Branch of the New York Public Library possesses a complete copy.
 The verse recounts successively the deeds of prominent Spaniards in America, beginning with Christopher Columbus, and includes many ethnographic and ethnological details on the colonial history of northern South America.

 Castellanos' poem is the second of a series of epic compositions in Spanish treating of the early colonization of America, Ercilla's La Araucana being the earliest in date of publication.